ZhangSteven/subproc/README.md

 # subprocess

-Test how python calls a subprocess, i.e., a windows bat file or invoke a windows command.
+Test how python calls a subprocess, i.e., invoke a windows application from within a python program.

-We will use the sftp bat file as an example.
+Here we use sftp as an example.